KingDeng/Tetris/README.md

 Tetris
 ======
-A tetris game with SVG.
+A tetris game with SVG use Javascript.